primus/primus/README.md

 silly tranformer refuses to support it.
 Yes..
 I'm looking at you, browserchannel.

+#### spark.id

+This is the connection id we use to identify the connection.
+This should not be seen as a "session id" and can change between disconnects and reconnects.

 #### spark.write(data)

 You can use the `spark.write` method to send data over the socket.
 The data is